 - For example, if you are requesting records maintained in an Excel database, you may elect to receive those records electronically, via e-mail or on a computer disk, or to receive a printed copy of those records

 - If we have questions about your request, please cooperate with staff’s efforts to clarify the type of records that you are seeking, or to attempt to reach a reasonable agreement about a response to a large request.
 Making a FOIA request is not an adversarial process, but we may need to discuss your request with you to ensure that we understand what records you are seeking.

-- The Office of University Relations must respond to your request within five working days of receiving it.
+- The Office of University Communications must respond to your request within five working days of receiving it.
 “Day One” is considered the day after your request is received.
 The five-day period does not include weekends or holidays.